loonmotor/jobs/README.md

 		});
 	```

 - **Use** method can register multiple handlers for the same resource and each of them will be executed asynchronously in series.
-The snippet below shows an overloaded version of **use** method that allow you to specify resource and methods pairs in an object array.
+The snippet below shows an overloaded version of **use** method that allows you to specify resource and methods pairs in an object array.
 You can pass results to subsequent handler by populating req object with arbitrary properties.

 	```
 	restfulApi.use([{'Jobs':'GET'},